 Are the changes we notice direct or indirect effects of reduced populations of Pisaster and other starfish?
 It’s tempting to say yes, and rather difficult for me to imagine that Pisaster reductions are not responsible for the expansion of Anthopleura in the low intertidal and Pollicipes a bit higher up.
 After all, they now take up much of the real estate once patrolled by Pisaster.
 But that’s just me talking; if you want to stay on the safe side, remember that whenever there are confounding factors in play, as there are here, establishing causality is tricky.
 So, if you don’t subscribe to my wasting syndrome hypothesis, there’s your out.
 Or, is that my out?

-In Sea Stars and Sand Dollars you’ll find a quick (very quick, very superficial) review of Pisaster and intertidal zonation, with a few key references.
+In Sea Stars and Sand Dollars I say a few words about Pisaster and intertidal zonation, with a few key references.
 And, if you have even a passing interest in Paine’s enduring keystone species concept, you’ll want to watch this fun animation explaining it all in rhyme.

-Note: The beat goes on you know, and it looks like Pisaster is already making a comeback.
+Note: The beat goes on you know, and it looks like Pisaster is already making a comeback in some places.
 Do you think the intertidal zones will return to their previous familiar state?